 ESO: Supplier Strategy

-Before analyzing what needs to be outsourced, organizations must first understand the rationale behind outsourcing product development.
+Before analyzing what needs to be outsourced, organizations must first understand the rationale behind outsourcing becoming an integral part of the product development process.
 The reasons for outsourcing can be many, ranging from cost savings to labor arbitrage to innovation led SLAs.
 It is important to understand what all constitutes Benefit and what all directly and indirectly influences the Cost of outsourcing engineering services and build a financial business case around ESO decision to ensure that benefits outweigh the outsourcing costs.

 Fig. 1: Value = Benefit – Cost

 To determine sourced to retained mix, organizations must evaluate their “core” versus “non-core” functions with respect to their criticality to organizational success.
 To precisely decide what needs to be outsourced, it’s essential to evaluate organization’s product development process.
 There are many ways that product development teams are organized - functionally (R&D/IP development team, drafting and modeling team, FEA/CFD team, manufacturing engineering team, testing and certification team, etc.) or vertically integrated teams (NPI (new product introduction) team, product sustenance team, etc.).
 Usually, it is a safe bet to outsource standard services rendered within each team (e.g. drafting and modeling, technical publications / documentation, testing / verification & validation, product maintenance/sustenance, manufacturing engineering, etc.).
 However, depending upon the service providers’ capabilities, it may be beneficial to outsource complex functions like FEA/CFD, product localization, certification support, performance analysis, etc.

 How to outsource?